Anxiety: Embracing uncertainty and indecision

 Managing our anxiety levels

 Think of anxiety as a food lover - the more food you feed it, the greedier it becomes.
-Before you realise it, it becomes out of control resulting in you feeling over-emotional and ready to burst!
+Before you realise it, it becomes out of control, resulting in you feeling over-emotional and ready to burst!
 Physical symptoms such as chest tightness or breathing difficulties can be so hard to cope with as it seems to increase the anxiety making you feel like utter shit.
 Just like we need food, water and vitamin D, our bodies need a level of anxiety.
-Anxiety is a part of our natural emotions, we can't rid our mind and body of it completely but we can try our best to manage it.
+Anxiety is a part of our natural emotions; we can't rid our minds and bodies of it completely, but we can try our best to manage it.

 I treat my anxiety by putting it on a healthy diet.
 Feeding it just enough to keep it functioning and using self-awareness and strategies to make sure I don't overfeed it.